rareval48/Eng-4--Pi-in-the-Sky-/README.md

 <img src="https://user-images.githubusercontent.com/71342195/204837447-9a0223bd-9544-4fe0-9009-91eb4449f9eb.png" width="400px"><img src="https://user-images.githubusercontent.com/71342195/206731486-579a0617-027c-4520-9d6a-464589515d7d.png" width="400px">

 ## Materials
 Some of the materials and supplies that we need are easy to ge as we have them here in the lab.
 The other supplies would need to be ordered.
-Here is a list of all of our supplies include: 4 dc coreless motors, circuitboard, accelerometer, battery pack, Altimeter (MPL3115A2), GPS module, and 3d printed/lasercut supplies.
+Here is a list of all of our supplies include: 4 dc coreless motors, circuitboard, accelerometer (MPU6050), battery pack, altimeter (MPL3115A2), GPS module, and 3d printed/lasercut supplies.
 We would need to buy 4 dc motors, a 1300 mAh battery, and a GPS module.
 As those are the only things that we dont have in the lab.